TonyPhipps/SIEM/Incident-Response-Plan.md

 After a major incident has been handled, an "After-Action Review" meeting is to be conducted, wherein lessons-learned shall be presented, reviewed, and assigned to members of the team for integration.
 After-Action Review meetings shall each have a moderator to ensure topics are covered in a timely and efficient manner, as well as an individual assigned to document the discussion.
 These meetings must result in a specific list of actionables with primary points of contact who will be responsible for enacting changes required during the course of the meeting.

-In order to benefit the entire Incident Response Team and the organization, these lessons learned must lead to actual change in documentation, instruction, practice, architecture, etc. Smaller scale or scoped incidents may also result in lessons learned that are just as impactful as those observed in larger incidents, and should be likewise incorporated, though may not necessitate holding formal After-Action Review meetings.
+In order to benefit the entire Incident Response Team and the organization, these lessons learned must lead to actual change in documentation, instruction, practice, architecture, etc. Smaller scale or scoped incidents may also result in lessons learned that are just as impactful as those observed in larger incidents, and shall be likewise incorporated, though may not necessitate holding formal After-Action Review meetings.

 ### After Action Report